robcarver17/skipperman/docs/patrol_boat_help.md

 ![volunteer_added_to_boat_second.png](/static/volunteer_added_to_boat_second.png)

 Note: Skipperman doesn't know about boat capacity, so it will allow you to add as many people to a boat as you like.
-It also won't currently check to see you have a PB2 driver on each boat - this is down to you.

 ## Changing roles of volunteers on boats